Dylan Penn Admits She and Dad Sean Penn Had a 2-Hour Argument While Shooting Their New Film - E! Online

 The father-daughter duo appeared together on The Late Show on Thursday, Aug.
 19, where host Stephen Colbert asked if they had any disagreements while Sean directed his daughter as the star of the film Flag Day, which debuts on Friday, Aug.
 20.

-"We had one major—I think it was a two-hour standoff about a note that he had," Dylan, 30, candidly replied.
+"We had one major...
+I think it was a two-hour standoff about a note that he had," Dylan, 30, candidly replied.
 She went on to explain that it was "about whether I could wear mascara or not wear mascara."

 After Dylan shared, "He won," the host quipped, "That is a fight a father usually has with a daughter when she's 12."